Geo3ngel/Obsidian-DND/content/Hunter Luyarnha Campaign/Session Notes/Lvl 6/DND Session 45.md

 # Session Notes
 ---
+## Waron & Cello vs Marinus & Henry
+To do: add synopsis here!
 ## Waron & Cello Notes
 ### Waron:
 Scythe is charged!
 (From boss monster in last game!)